Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Conclusions

 \section{Conclusions}

-We gathered a high-quality dataset based on the combination of two sources: 17 million unique public tweets for 87k users on Twitter and YouTube data for 5 million videos.
+We gathered a high-quality dataset based on the combination of two sources: 17 million unique public tweets for 87K users on Twitter and YouTube data for 5 million videos.
 Through this combination of data sets, we could obtain novel, detailed insights into who watches (and shares) what on YouTube, and when (that is, how quickly).
 We applied a set of heuristics to infer demographic data including gender, location, political alignment, and interests.
 We designed a new method to distinguish promotional Twitter accounts, who almost exclusively share their own YouTube videos and validated our expectation that promotional users share their own videos much faster than regular ones.
 Our results also include a new method to characterize different user segments in terms of YouTube categories, Twitter activity, and Twitter user bios.
 These allowed us to analyze the relation between demographic factors and the features of YouTube videos, including their amount of views.
 Our detailed statistical analysis reveals correlations between Twitter behavior and YouTube video content.
 In addition, our clustering analysis shows that the topic preferences of the two platforms are largely aligned.
 Our results on politics quantitatively show that politically right users are further from the center than politically left users, and among all video categories News \& Politics correlates most with social and with sharing behavior.
 Our detailed analysis distinguishes which user types share videos earlier/later as well as which video classes are shared earlier/later.
 Finally, we developed a regression model for the effect of early Twitter video shares by influential users on the final view count and we conclude by observing that second-order neighborhoods and retweet rates are much better predictors of ultimate video popularity than raw follower counts.